chrisallenlane/wash/README.md

 About
 -----
-`wash` is a framework for creating and interfacing with web trojans.
+`wash` is a framework for creating and interfacing with trojans that can establish a "web shell" on a compromised web server.
+It is designed with penetration testers in mind, and thus is highly versatile and extensible.

 Documentation